Hungry Happenings

 how to make chocolate caramel apple treats

-• Carefully lift the apple using an offset spatula and place on a baking sheet lined with parchment paper.
+• Carefully lift the apple using an offset spatula and place it on a baking sheet lined with parchment paper.

 • Immediately add the stem and leaf to the indentation in the apple.